anwaresaid/react-product-listing/README.md

 ## Installation

 Clone the repository and install the dependencies:
-1.cd to the directory
+1. cd to the directory
-2.npm install
+2. npm install

 ## Usage

 To run the application:
-1.npm run dev
+1. npm run dev